 The school day will start at 8:15 and end at 3:15 for Middle School and 8:25 and 3:35 for High School.
 On Wednesdays, school will end at 1:00 pm for Middle School and 12:30 pm (optional lunch till 12:55) for High School to provide time for collaborative teacher learning planning.
 This planning time is essential to the EL Education model.
-Please note that several Wednesdays during the school year are regular release days, not early release.
+Please note that the 1st day of school (Wed, Aug 18) and the last 2 Wednesdays in the school year are full days.
 These dates are noted on the school calendar, available on the school website.